wamwangi-mathenge/meta-front-end-creating-arrays-and-objects/README.md

 # Exercise: Creating Arrays and Objects

 ## Tasks to complete
-1. Create a new empty array literal and assign it to the variable clothes.
+1. Create a new empty array literal and assign it to the variable cars.

 2. Add 5 of your favorite car brands as strings using the push() method.